asamba/asamba/_posts/2020-02-23-Messaging-At-Ease-Powered-By-Kafka.md

 is the choice and flexibility it brings to the engineers/developers when they produce/consume the message that is right and fit-for-purpose for that particular flow.

+In summary, the feature that Kafka offers when combined with its architecture (distributed, scalable-horizontally, low-latency) and the flexibility it provides from the producer/consumer perpective oriented to particular use-case is powerful.
+A system is nice when it is generic but configurable to be specific without a lot of work-arounds, code-changes and exception-error handling.
+Kafka seems to offer this.